 Recovery with Vembu

 Whether virtual or physical, Vembu has great options for recovery for both worlds.
-Not long ago, recovery of a physical server was a very difficult and long lasting process.
+Not long ago, recovery of a physical server was a difficult and long-lasting process.
 Vembu has improved recovery for physical servers so much that you can have almost the same experience.
 Some companies still run physical servers.
-They may have some old serves with the Active Directory, Print or File server role.
-But then, there are other companies who are almost forced to run physical servers due to licensing issues.
+They may have some old serves with the Active Directory, Print, or File server role.
+But then, there are other companies that are almost forced to run physical servers due to licensing issues.
 Protecting those servers is equally important if not more, than their virtual siblings.

 The image level backup can recover the image just like a VM you can boot it directly from the backup server.

-You have five different options for recovery with Vembu BDR suite.
-You can Select the following options:
+You have five different options for recovery with the Vembu BDR suite.
+You can select the following options:

-- Live Recovery – You can recover backed up VM directly to the target server
+- Live Recovery – You can recover the backed-up VM directly to the target server

 - File-level Recovery – You can recover specific files from the backup

-- Disk Management Mount – You can attach backup to disk management in local machine to access backed up data
+- Disk Management Mount – You can attach a backup to disk management in the local machine to access backed-up data

 - Download – Vembu’s specialty, a multi-format restore available for any MS Windows server backup.
-File formats available for restores are VHD, VMDK, VHDX, Flat-VMDK, and RAW Image file.
+File formats available for restores are VHD, VMDK, VHDX, Flat-VMDK, and RAW Image files.

 That way, when a disaster strikes, you know that you are able to recover.